 - a.
-African Intergovernmental Organizations (IGOs) can aid in the attainment of the AUDPF by conducting training and education programs to conscientize people ondata-related issues and their rights. - b.
+African intergovernmental organisations (IGOs) can aid in the fulfilment of the AUDPF by conducting training and education programmes to conscientise people on data-related issues and their rights. - b.
 African IGOs should actively engage with local communities for tailored data policies.
-They can also be instrumental in ensuring that the policies formulated align with the principles of fairness, equity, and respect for human rights, thus benefiting the entire African population.. - c.
+They can also be instrumental in ensuring that the policies formulated align with the principles of fairness, equity and respect for human rights, thus benefiting the entire African population. - c.
 African IGOs should allow for flexibility in implementing the AUDPF in African countries, as a one-size-fits-all approach may not be suitable due to varying local contexts and challenges. - d.
-IGO's can promote accountability and transparency in AUDPF implementation through annual progress monitoring and compliance reports. - e.
-Setting up a digitised record management system that will build trust and improve data flow, processing and management for easy access and archiving.
+IGOs can promote accountability and transparency in AUDPF implementation through annual progress monitoring and compliance reports. - e.
+Setting up a digitised record management system will build trust and improve data flow, processing and management for easy access and archiving.